 - Mobilizing family, school, and community resources to enable the child to learn as effectively as possible in his or her educational program.

 What is a School Social Worker?

+School Social Workers provide direct and indirect services to students, families, and school personnel to promote and support student's academic and social success.
 A School Social Worker is an advocate for students.
-They use a trauma informed lens in order to work to address and remove barriers affecting a students ability to learn.
-They strengthen partnerships in the home, school and community.
+They work to address and remove barriers affecting a students ability to learn by strengthening partnerships in the home, school and community.
 They provide services related to a person's social, emotional and life adjustment to school and/or society.
-School Social Workers provide direct and indirect services to student, families, and school personnel to promote and support student's academic and social success.

 What is a School Social Worker's training?